|

 the cords used to tie the knots.
 You

-select two cords from two different knots to
+select two cords from two adjacent knots to make

 interconnected woven design.